Houston Dynamo moves to first in Western Conference with win over Vancouver Whitecaps

-Erick Torres scored his MLS-leading eighth goal of the season on a penalty kick to help the Houston Dynamo beat the Vancouver Whitecaps 2-1 on Friday night.
+Erick Torres scored his MLS-leading eighth goal of the season on a penalty kick to help the Houston Dynamo beat the Vancouver Whitecaps 2-1 in Major League Soccer on Friday night.

 Houston (6-3-1) moved into first place in the Western Conference with its sixth victory at home.
 Vancouver (4-5-1) had its two-game road winning streak snapped.